Head of Edge programmes on what new recruits can expect

 There are innumerable Cutting Edgers — as they’re affectionately known within Vets Now — who have gone on to achieve great career success.

-Among them is Steph Timmons, the senior vet in Liverpool, one of Vets Now’s busiest clinics.
+Among them is Steph Timmons, the senior vet in Farnham, one of Vets Now’s busiest clinics.
 Another is Laura Collazo, who travelled from Spain to embark on Cutting Edge and is now senior vet in Thamesmead in London.

 Both Steph and Laura, and several of their fellow Cutting Edge graduates, now act as mentors to the current crop of vets.